cilium/cilium/Documentation/community/governance/commit_access.rst

 -  Ideally the revoked committer peacefully leaves the community and no further action is required.
-However, there is a distinct possibility that he/she will try to generate support for his/her point of view within the larger community.
+However, there is a distinct possibility that they will try to generate support for their point of view within the larger community.
 In this case the reasoning for removing commit access as described in the request for a vote will be published to the community.